Simple Bayesian Algorithms for Best Arm Identification: Main Theoretical Results

 \section{Main Theoretical Results}

 Our main theoretical results concern the frequentist consistency and rate of convergence of the posterior distribution.
 Recall that

 captures the posterior mass assigned to the event that an action other than $I^*$ is optimal.
 One hopes that $ \Pi_{n}(\Theta_{I^*}^{c}) \to 0 $ as the number of observations $n$ tends to infinity, so that the posterior distribution converges on the truth.
-We will show that under the TTTS, TTPS, and TTVS allocation rules, $ \Pi_{n}(\Theta_{I^*}^{c})$ converges to zero an \emph{exponential rate} and that the exponent governing the rate of convergence is nearly the best possible.
+We will show that under the TTTS, TTPS, and TTVS allocation rules, $ \Pi_{n}(\Theta_{I^*}^{c})$ converges to zero an exponential rate and that the exponent governing the rate of convergence is nearly the best possible.

 To facilitate theoretical analysis, we will make three additional boundedness assumptions, which are assumed throughout all formal proofs.
 This rules out some cases of interest, such the use of multivariate Gaussian prior.
 However, we otherwise allow for quite general correlated priors, expressed in terms of a density over a compact set.
-Assumption \ref{assumption: main} is used only in establishing posterior concentration results, and it is likely that these can be established under less restrictive technical conditions. \begin{assumption} The parameter space is a bounded open hyper-rectangle $\Theta = (\underline{\theta}, \overline{\theta})^k$, the prior density is uniformly bounded with
+This stands in contrast, for example, to previous analyses of Thompson sampling, which tpyically rely heavily on the use of independent conjugate priors.
+Assumption \ref{assumption: main} is used only in establishing certain asymptotic results concerning the rate of posterior concentration.
+Analogous results are easily established for certain unbounded conjugate priors\footnote{See for example \cite{qin2017improving}, which is a follow up to the current paper.}, but the author still has not identified the right technical conditions that generalize these results. \begin{assumption} The parameter space is a bounded open hyper-rectangle $\Theta = (\underline{\theta}, \overline{\theta})^k$, the prior density is uniformly bounded with

 and the log-partition function has bounded first derivative with $ \sup_{\theta \in [\underline{\theta}, \overline{\theta}]} | A'(\theta)| < \infty. $ \end{assumption}